Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation

 Upon reaching a solution of $\Feqzero$ at the final {CGLE} parameter values, the values of $N_x$ and $N_t$ in the truncated expansions \refEqn{eqn:xFseries} and \refEqn{eqn:am_ansatz} were increased to confirm that, with the increased number of terms in the expansions, Newton's method would converge to the same solution.
-(In other words, to confirm that the solution of $\Feqzero$ was numerically well defined.)
+(That is, to confirm that the solution of $\Feqzero$ was numerically well defined.)
 In addition, the solution was validated against time integration of the truncated system of {ODEs} \refEqn{eqn:odes}.
 Finally, we note that the computations were performed on a Thinkpad W530 personal workstation with 16 {GB} memory, four cores, with two threads per core, and 2.70 {GHz} processor speed.
-Per the discussion in Section~\ref{sec:computation_newton_step}, four threads were used concurrently when solving for the Newton step using \refEqn{eqn:underdet_sys3}.
+Per the discussion in Section~\ref{sec:continuation_procedure} and the corresponding Appendix~\ref{app:newton_step}, four threads were used concurrently when solving for the Newton step.